defi-failure/non-official-octra-web-client/README.md

 - [x] support staging transaction history
 - [ ] support transaction history pagination (api doesn’t seem to support this yet, will try later)
 - [x] maybe support wallet generation?
+- [ ] support multi wallets management
+- [ ] support private transactions (currently not supported because the private transaction needs to send the private key to the server, which is not secure in web environment)